loftuxab/alfresco-community-loftux/root/projects/installer/tomcat/README_win.txt

 - a minimized window will be started for OpenOffice
 - a console window will open for Tomcat
 - when the console has the message 'INFO: Server startup in nnnnn ms', Tomcat is running
+- if you plan to use WCM preview features, run 'virtual_start.bat'
 - you can now try Alfresco by visiting:

 http://localhost:8080/alfresco